krishhteja/ironMan/README.md

 Hope will expand its functionalities in the future.

-Though there are google APIs for search, I thought doing it via selenium would be more interesting to me :D
+Though there are google APIs for search, I thought doing it via selenium as it is more interesting to me :D

 Decided to use APIs from different sources and populate more data.
 Hope will keep expanding this project to more domains.

 Total time spent as of this commit - 10 hours 42 min

+To run : python3 friday.py